the-turing-way/the-turing-way/CONTRIBUTING.md

 Before you open a new issue, please check if any of our [open issues](https://github.com/alan-turing-institute/the-turing-way/issues) covers your idea already.
 If you open a new issue, please follow our basic guidelines laid out in our [issue template](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/ISSUE_TEMPLATE.md).
+The issue template will automatically be rendered in the comment section of the new issue page, so all you need to do is edit the "*Lorem ipsum*" sections.

 ### Issue labels